aragon/simple-storage-example-plugin/README.md

 ### Pre Requisites

 Before being able to run any command, you need to create a `.env` file and set a BIP-39 compatible mnemonic as an environment variable.
-To test the contracts against the current Aragon ethereum mainnet version, you must also set an Infura API key.
-If you don't already an Infura API key, you can sign up for [Infura ] https://app.infura.io/login.
+To test the contracts against the current Aragon OSx goerli contracts, you must also set an Infura API key.
+If you don't already an Infura API key, you can sign up for [Infura](https://app.infura.io/login).

 Then, proceed with installing dependencies: